 Wrongful death claims seek to recover damages for surviving family members.
 There are many types of accidents that can cause the wrongful death of another, including any of the following:

 - Car, Truck, and Motorcycle Accidents – Motor vehicle crashes are easily one of the most common sources of both personal injuries and wrongful deaths.
 If a negligent driver took your loved one too soon, you can file a wrongful death claim.

-- Oilfield Accidents – Whether from a sudden fire or an equipment failure, oilfield accidents often result in fatalities.
+- Oilfield Accidents – Whether from a sudden fire or an equipment failure, oilfield accidents can often result in fatalities.
 Any fatal accident in an industrial workplace can warrant an Austin wrongful death claim under the right circumstances.

 - Medical Malpractice – If a doctor or other healthcare provider’s negligence caused your loved one’s death, the medical professional should absolutely compensate you.
 A wrongful death lawyer in Austin can help you stand up to powerful hospitals and healthcare providers.

 - Defective Products – When a dangerous or defective product makes its way onto the market, the manufacturer is responsible for any injuries or deaths that occur.
 Defective products have been tied to everything from fatal car accidents to deadly house fires.